Grounds for Termination

 The employee can dispute:

-- the length of the notice period served (although these kinds of claims have become exceptional as the new Unified Employment Status Act includes fixed notice periods now, contrary to what was the case before).
+- The length of the notice period served (although these kinds of claims have become exceptional as the new Unified Employment Status Act includes fixed notice periods now, contrary to what was the case before).

-- the salary package used as a calculation base for the indemnity in lieu of notice.
+- The salary package used as a calculation base for the indemnity in lieu of notice.

-- the fact that no (timely) motivation of the dismissal was given by the employer, although the employee asked for the reasons for his/her dismissal (indemnity of 2 weeks of salary).
+- The fact that no (timely) motivation of the dismissal was given by the employer, although the employee asked for the reasons for his/her dismissal (indemnity of 2 weeks of salary).

-- the reason for dismissal.
+- The reason for dismissal.
 If the dismissal is deemed unjustified, meaning that it was “manifestly unreasonable”, the employer owes damages for an amount ranging from 3 to 17 weeks of remuneration.

-- the dismissal for serious cause.
+- The dismissal for serious cause.
 The employee can invoke that the 3 day-term to dismiss or to inform the employee on the grounds of the dismissal has been violated, or that the grounds for dismissal do not constitute a serious cause.
 If the claim is successful, the employee will be entitled to an indemnity in lieu of notice equal to the salary for the notice period that should have been served.

-- the fact that the employer terminated the employment contract of an employee who enjoys special protection against dismissal, in violation of any rule with regard to the employee’s protected person’s status.
-If the court rules in favor of the employee, a special protection indemnity ranging from 3 or 6 months (in general) up to even 8 years of salary (maximum amount in case of a dismissal of a member of the Works Council or CPPW) will be due by the employer.
+- The fact that the employer terminated the employment contract of an employee who enjoys special protection against dismissal, in violation of any rule with regard to the employee’s protected person’s status.
+If the court rules in favour of the employee, a special protection indemnity ranging from 3 or 6 months (in general) up to even 8 years of salary (maximum amount in case of a dismissal of a member of the Works Council or CPPW) will be due by the employer.

-- that his/her dismissal was discriminatory.
+- That his/her dismissal was discriminatory.
 In that case, the employer risks to be sentenced to a supplementary indemnity of 6 months of salary.

 Void dismissal